These ebooks contain our coverage, beginning in 2015, to our stories following the 2020 Bader verdict.

-Our special Reporter’s Edition of this ebook ($250) includes further details and behind the scenes reporter’s notes of the recent Bader lawsuit - which resulted in a $250+ million verdict.
+Our special Reporter’s Edition of this ebook ($150) also includes all the trial exhibits, transcripts in one place as well as behind-the-scenes reporter’s notes of the recent Bader lawsuit – which resulted in a $265 million verdict.

 Thousands of pages of exhibits presented during the Bader trial are included in this edition as well as trial transcripts.
 Our 60 pages of reporter’s notes includes details about the exhibits and summarizes what they include, such as internal company emails.